salmiyounes/chess-engine/README.rst

 ----------------------

-You can play against Sisyphus using any chess GUI that supports the UCI protocol, It has been primarily tested with `CuteChess <https://github.com/cutechess/cutechess>`_
+You can play against Sisyphus using any chess GUI that supports the UCI protocol, It has been primarily tested with `CuteChess <https://github.com/cutechess/cutechess>`_, It also has a `Lichess account <https://lichess.org/@/Sisyphus-engine>`_ where you can challenge it.

 License
 -------